Table of Contents

 Best Winter Coat for Europe – Waterproof & Breathable

-You don’t need dozens of coats for European travel.
-In fact, if you’re careful about climates, you can get away with packing, wearing, storing and dry-cleaning just one coat for the entirety of your trip.
+You don’t need dozens of winter coats for European travel.
+In fact, if you’re careful about climates, you can get away with packing, wearing, storing and dry-cleaning just one winter coat for the entirety winter season.
 Make sure it is at least water resistant and has a hoody.
 It will keep the costs down to invest in one good winter coat than several cheap ones.

 For very cold climates (-5°C or lower): Buy a long down coat or puffer coat.
 Make sure that it has quilted linings, fur/fleece trimmings or down-filled insulation.
 You’ll want it to cover your neck to your knees.